hazelcast/hazelcast-nodejs-client/README.md

 #### 7.7.1.4.
 Querying with JSON Strings

-You can query JSON strings stored inside your Hazelcast clusters.
+You can query the JSON strings stored inside your Hazelcast clusters.
 To query a JSON string, you can use `HazelcastJsonValue` or JavaScript objects.

 `HazelcastJsonValue` objects can be used both as keys and values in the distributed data structures.